H. pylori infection

 Complications associated with H. pylori infection include:

 A peptic ulcer is a sore on the lining of your stomach, small intestine or esophagus.
 A peptic ulcer in the stomach is called a gastric ulcer.
-A duodenal ulcer is a peptic ulcer that develops in ...
+A duodenal ulcer is a peptic ulcer that develops in the ...

 Preparing for your appointment